 The Hermit Trail is a steep hike to great views and alpine trails in Glacier National Park, British Columbia, Canada.

 Photo by Mélanie Jeanne Martin

-Departure from Calgary begins very early for the 260 KM (163 mile) drive west through the mountains past Banff, Lake Louise and Yoho National Park along the TransCanada Highway to Golden, British Columbia for a hearty breakfast at Smitty’s before topping up the gas tank and continuing west for another 160 KM (100 miles) to Rogers Pass.
+Departure from Calgary begins very early for the 260 KM (163 mile) drive west through the mountains past Banff, Lake Louise and Yoho National Park along the TransCanada Highway to Golden, British Columbia for a hearty breakfast at Smitty’s before topping up the gas tank and continuing west for another 160 KM (100 miles) to Rogers Pass in British Columbia.

 Significant highway construction continues in the Golden area due to twinning of the TransCanada Highway and speed must often be reduced.
 Throughout the trip listening to Il Divo captures the grandeur of the mountains.